Invasions of Afghanistan: Mongol conquests

-Conquest by Tamerlane (Timur) and Mughal Empire
+Conquest by Timur and the Mughal Empire

 From 1383 to 1385, the Afghanistan area was conquered from the north by Timur, leader of neighboring Transoxiana (roughly modern-day Uzbekistan, Tajikistan, and adjacent areas), and became a part of the Timurid Empire.
 Timur was from a Turko-Mongol tribe and although a Muslim, saw himself more as an heir of Genghis Khan.
 Timur's armies caused great devastation and are estimated to have caused the deaths of 17 million people.
 He brought great destruction on Afghanistan's south, slaughtering thousands and enslaving an equal number of women.
-Allied with the Uzbeks, Hazaras and other Turkic communities in the north his dominance over Afghanistan was long-lasting, allowing him for his future successful conquests in Central Anatolia against the Ottomans.
+Allied with the Uzbeks, Hazaras, and other Turkic communities in the north his dominance over Afghanistan was long-lasting, allowing him for his future successful conquests in Central Anatolia against the Ottomans.

 In the next period, no part of Afghanistan ever came under rule of various Delhi Sultanate.
 After the slow disintegration of the Timurid Empire in 1506, the Mughal Empire was later established in Afghanistan, Pakistan, and India by Babur in 1526, who was a descendant of Timur through his father and possibly a descendant of Genghis Khan through his mother.
 By the 17th century, the Mughal Empire ruled most of India, but later declined during the 18th century.

-The Sikh Empire invasion, 1837–1838

-In the beginning of 1837, the Battle of Jamrud was fought between the Sikhs under Maharajah Ranjit Singh and the Afghans under Emir Dost Muhammad Khan.
-Since the consolidation of the Sikh Empire in Punjab, Maharajah Ranjit Singh had tried a wave of invasions on Afghanistan.
-The Afghans had been losing their long held territories to Sikhs over the preceding years due to internal conflicts, and had seen their once mighty empire disintegrating.

-Maharaja Ranjit Singh availed himself of anarchy in Kabul and attempted to invade Peshawar, the South-West-Eastern frontiers of Peshawar with Punjab which were governed by Sultan Mohammad Khan.
-The Sikhs under General Hari Singh Nalwa annexed the region after successfully routing the Afghans during the Battle of Peshawar (1834).
-The Maharajah appointed Jahan Dad Khan, ex-governor of Attock as the new governor of Peshawar in November 1838.
-Nalwa was killed at the Battle of Jamrud, ending the Afghan-Sikh wars.